 If you plan to submit your Tier 4 (General) student visa application in a country that it not on the TB test list, and you have been resident in a country where TB testing is required for more than six months, you are required to submit a TB test certificate.
 The difficulty you will face is that approved TB test clinics are only located in countries on the list.
 It is important that you attend a TB test clinic before you go to the country where you want to make your visa application.

 You will be issued with a certificate if your test shows that you do not have TB.
 This certificate is valid for six months.
 You must include this original certificate in support of your visa application.

-You can find out if you need to do a TB test on the Gov.uk website.
+You can find information about the TB test on the Gov.uk website.

-You must send passport sized photographs with your application when applying outside the UK.
+You must submit one passport sized photograph with your application when applying outside the UK.
 These photographs must meet the Home Office requirements.